Chart Color Schemes

 The level of residential development activity in Gowrie is very low in comparison to the average area assessed nationally by AreaSearch

-This financial year has seen $595,000 in commercial development approvals, reflecting the area's residential nature.
-Compared to the Australian Capital Territory, Gowrie records notably lower building activity, at 72.0% below the regional average per person.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties.
-Nationally, this activity is also below average, indicating an established market with possible planning constraints.
-Recent development has consisted entirely of standalone homes, maintaining Gowrie's traditional suburban character focused on family homes.
+This year, $595,000 in commercial development approvals have been recorded, indicating Gowrie's residential nature.
+Compared to the Australian Capital Territory, Gowrie records significantly lower building activity, 72.0% below the regional average per person.
+The scarcity of new dwellings typically strengthens demand and prices for existing properties.
+This activity is also below national averages, reflecting the area's maturity and possible planning constraints.
+Recent development has been entirely standalone homes, maintaining Gowrie's traditional suburban character with a focus on family homes appealing to those seeking space.

-The location has approximately 3108 people per dwelling approval, demonstrating a well-established market.
-Given stable or declining population forecasts, Gowrie may experience less housing pressure in the future, creating favourable conditions for buyers.
+The location has approximately 3108 people per dwelling approval, demonstrating an established market.
+Given stable or declining population forecasts, Gowrie may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development